 We are incorporated under the laws of Jersey, Channel Islands.
-The following discussion summarizes certain material differences between the rights of we are incorporated under the laws of Jersey, Chailmer Islands.
-The following discussion summarizes certain material differences between the fighlights of our ordinary shares and the rights of holders of the common stock of a typical corporation incorporated under the laws of the State of Delaware which result from differences in governing documents and the laws of Jersey, Channel Islands and Delaware.
+The following discussion summarizes certain material differences between the rights of holders of our ordinary shares and the rights of holders of the common stock of a typical corporation incorporated under the laws of the State of Delaware which result from differences in governing documents and the laws of Jersey, Channel Islands and Delaware.